Book Category: Children’s Fiction, Young Adult Fiction

 Sticks & Stones was a finalist for the 2017 Minnesota Book Awards in the Middle Grade category.

-– Large group assembly (see below for more information)
+– Assembly or workshop (see below for more information)

-– Includes four programs total (your choice of assemblies/workshops), as well as lunch with students and a small group discussion (book club, literacy circles, aspiring authors, etc.)
+– Includes small group discussion (book club, literacy circles, aspiring authors, etc.)

-All visits include a book signing and Q&A session, as well as bookmarks for every student.
+All visits include a book signing and Q&A session, as well as a bookmark and sticker for every student.

 Presentation (Grades 3-8, best for large groups)